What It's Like to Be Part of the Macy's Thanksgiving Day Parade

 The day before the parade, visitors in New York get a sneak peek at the giant balloons during the inflation process that takes place along Central Park West and the American Museum of Natural History.

 Inflation begins at 1 p.m. and ends at 8 p.m.
 If you're in town, line up on 73rd Street and Columbus Avenue to get a glimpse.

 What Does It Take to Perform at the Parade?

-When it comes to performers, one of the most beloved return acts is the 610 Stompers, "Ordinary Men with Extraordinary Moves."
-This comedic dance troupe from New Orleans performs not just at the Macy's parade, but at Mardi Gras and New Orleans Saints games.
+The 610 Stompers, "Ordinary Men with Extraordinary Moves," was part of the parade for years.
+This comedic dance troupe from New Orleans performs at Mardi Gras and New Orleans Saints games.
 And they always delight their audience.

 610 founder Brett "Slab" Patron told "Far & Wide" that the group first got involved in 2017, after a parade entertainment director received a video of them performing from his cousin.
 "He said it was love at first sight for their whole staff," Patron says.

 As with Jordi Lippe-McGraw, Patron says participating was a no-brainer.
 "The parade is an American tradition and we thought it was a perfect fit to get our message out to the masses that ordinary men should still be dancing for their communities."

 Practice, Practice, Practice

 The all-male dance team "wears uniforms, not costumes, and have practices, not rehearsals — after all, dancers are the athletes of God," jokes Patron about what it takes to perform.